wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/repl.md

 ![](./_assets/repl.png)

-In Ride REPL, you can define variables and functions as well as use the results of previous calculations:
+In Ride REPL, you can define variables and functions and use the results of previous calculations:

 ```
 RIDE > let x = 42